chpolste/flottplot/README.UI.md

 This call is responsible for loading, initializing and connecting the contained elements and must always be the outermost element of a flottplot UI.

+## forecast

+    forecast(name, initname, [step])

+Navigate forecast lead times (in hours).
+`initname` must refer to an element that yields a date (e.g. a [calendar](#calendar)).
+This date is used as the initial time of the forecast.
+It is then possible to navigate the forecast in steps of `step` hours with the provided buttons.
+By default a step of 1 is used.
+The element can be toggled between two modes:

+- Fixed lead mode (default): when the initial time changes, the valid time is adjusted so that the lead time is unchanged.
+- Fixed valid mode: when the initial time changes, the lead time is adjusted so that the valid time is unchanged.

+In substitutions, both lead time and valid time are accessible: `{name:lead:format}` yields the lead time with optional formatting specified as for [rangeCounter](#rangeCounter) values, `{name:valid:format}` yields the valid time with optional formatting specified as for [calendar](#calendar) values.

+The following keybinding actions are available: `prev`, `next`, `zero`, `toggle`.

 ## heading

     heading(text)